strata-org/Strata-Generators/properties_bugs_found.md

 - Result of the symbolic evaluator is the same before/after CSE
   - (By the same, we mean that the path-condition expressions and the stores are the same after resolving the value of new variables that are created during CSE)

-## Bugs caught
+## Implementation bugs caught

-- LExpr type inference is incomplete (if we erase type annotations on a well-typed term, if the resultant term contains an unannotated quantified free variable e.g. `\forall x. x`, type inference fails to reconstruct a type)
+- `LExpr` type inference is incomplete (if we erase type annotations on a well-typed term, if the resultant term contains an unannotated quantified free variable e.g. `\forall x. x`, type inference fails to reconstruct a type)
-- Progress doesn't hold for LExprs (this was previously known, due to uninterpreted functions, the fact that `\forall` and `\exists` quantifiers don't evaluate under `if` and equality of lambda expressions is conservative)
+- Progress doesn't hold for `LExpr`s (this was previously known, due to uninterpreted functions, the fact that `\forall` and `\exists` quantifiers don't evaluate under `if` and equality of lambda expressions is conservative)
 - 6 situations in which the parser + pretty-printer round-trip fails
   - Type parameters to functions can't begin with `s` in their name (conflicts with `<s` signed less-than operator):
   - Pretty-printer mis-prints `real` numbers that are represented as rationals with a non-terminating decimal representation (e.g. `1/3` is `0.333...`, but is printed as `0.0` instead)